 Your vehicle’s electronic accessories have slowed down - One of the most common signs of a failing alternator is dim or flickering headlights.
 Similarly, your vehicle’s windows may roll up and down more slowly than usual, or your backup camera may have glitches.
 Of course, it is possible that there is something wrong with the accessory itself, but if you are experiencing more than one of these issues simultaneously, there is a high possibility the problem is the alternator.

 Your vehicle’s serpentine belt is loose - If you are experiencing any of the above signs, you may want to check your vehicle's serpentine belt (if you are unsure about this, our technicians at Solar Automotive Repair can take a look for you).
 Because the serpentine belt helps power the alternator, if this belt is loose, it will affect your alternator's performance.

 You hear strange noises coming from your vehicle - Negative sensory cues are a sure indicator something is wrong with your vehicle.
 If you are hearing grinding or whining noises, this could mean one of the parts inside the alternator is worn out or broken.

 Your vehicle’s alternator is vital to a safe and enjoyable drive because it provides the energy needed to power all the vehicle’s electronic accessories.
 If your vehicle’s electronics have slowed down, your battery light is on, and/or you hear strange noises coming from your vehicle, do not hesitate to bring it into our Castle Rock office for an inspection.
-Our technicians and owner Matt Peterson have years of experience in auto repair, including Brakes and Preventative Maintenance.
+Our technicians and owner The Team at Solar Automotive have years of experience in auto repair, including Brakes and Preventative Maintenance.
 You can make an appointment online at https://solarautorepair.com/ or call us at 303-284-6429.
-Solar Automotive Repair - Auto Repair with Transparency and.
+Solar Automotive Repair - Auto Repair with Transparency.